Multinationals must step up game to attract top business students

 The search for purpose and authenticity

-Dominique Gobat, who heads up career services at the University St Gallen’s MBA programme told swissinfo.ch, that it is too extreme to say that millennial business school students are shunning multinationals.
+Dominique Gobat, a career services manager at the University St Gallen’s MBA programme, told swissinfo.ch that it is too extreme to say that millennial business school students are shunning multinationals.
 On average, 94% of St Gallen MBA graduates in the last three years have gone on to work for large companies.

 However, he says, “What we do start to see is the younger generation looking for values alignment.
 Students are increasingly asking – does the company and what it does align with my values?
 Students are also more mindful of greenwashing, when a company says they do x, y and z but they aren’t necessarily walking the talk.”